speediedan/finetuning-scheduler/docs/source/index.rst

 Motivation
 **********
-Fundamentally, the :class:`~finetuning_scheduler.fts.FinetuningScheduler` callback enables multi-phase, scheduled finetuning of foundational models.
+Fundamentally, the :class:`~finetuning_scheduler.fts.FinetuningScheduler` callback enables multi-phase, scheduled fine-tuning of foundational models.
 Gradual unfreezing (i.e. thawing) can help maximize foundational model knowledge retention while allowing (typically upper layers of) the model to optimally adapt to new tasks during transfer learning [#]_ [#]_ [#]_ .

-:class:`~finetuning_scheduler.fts.FinetuningScheduler` orchestrates the gradual unfreezing of models via a finetuning schedule that is either implicitly generated (the default) or explicitly provided by the user (more computationally efficient).
-Finetuning phase transitions are driven by :class:`~finetuning_scheduler.fts_supporters.FTSEarlyStopping` criteria (a multi-phase extension of :external+pl:class:`~pytorch_lightning.callbacks.early_stopping.EarlyStopping`), user-specified epoch transitions or a composition of the two (the default mode).
+:class:`~finetuning_scheduler.fts.FinetuningScheduler` orchestrates the gradual unfreezing of models via a fine-tuning schedule that is either implicitly generated (the default) or explicitly provided by the user (more computationally efficient). fine-tuning phase transitions are driven by :class:`~finetuning_scheduler.fts_supporters.FTSEarlyStopping` criteria (a multi-phase extension of :external+pl:class:`~pytorch_lightning.callbacks.early_stopping.EarlyStopping`), user-specified epoch transitions or a composition of the two (the default mode).
 A